Nicolfo/rust-webserver/README.md

 # Rust Webserver
 This project aims to provide a WebServer capable of hosting static content, like SPA or static websites.
-At the moment it doesn't provide https support (connection should be terminated elsewhere, like by an ingress controller).
+At the moment it doesn't provide https support (connection should be terminated elsewhere, like by an ingress controller) and performance need to be tested.
 It's written in Rust and provide a caching mechanism to minimize disk reading.

 # Example of Dockerfile